How to Become a Rhodes Scholar

 Here are our answers to some of the most frequently asked questions about becoming a Rhodes Scholar.

-2. How Much Does it Cost to Be a Rhodes Scholar?
+1. How Much Does It Cost to Be a Rhodes Scholar?

-Rhodes Scholars will not have to pay any out-of-pocket fees or expenses to attend Oxford University.
-The Rhodes Trust at Oxford will cover all fees and provide students with an annual stipend.
-To put it into perspective, the stipend for the 2022/2023 year was £18,180 per year, which works out to around £1,515 pounds per month.
+Rhodes Scholars will not have to pay out-of-pocket fees or expenses to attend Oxford University.
+The Rhodes Trust at Oxford will cover all costs and give students an annual stipend.
+For the 2023-24 academic year, the stipend is £19,092 per annum (£1,591 per month), which Scholars use to cover all living expenses, including accommodation.

 It’s important to note that the stipend is only enough to support one person.
 If you have any dependents, they must be supported through other means.

 On average, a scholar can expect to spend two years studying at Oxford; however, some circumstances allow a scholar to study for three years.
-The Rhodes Trust will also cover the fees required to apply to Oxford, and the fee for a student visa, if required.
+The Rhodes Trust will also cover the fees required to apply to Oxford and the cost of a student visa if needed.

 While there is technically no set GPA requirement, the minimum GPA to be a competitive applicant is 3.70.
-Keep in mind that Oxford is notoriously difficult to get into, so the higher your GPA is, the better.
+Remember that Oxford is notoriously difficult to get into, so the higher your GPA is, the better.

 For those who complete the Rhodes Scholarship, the sky's the limit.
 Many Oxford alums have contributed to various government positions, education, commerce, research, and journalism roles.

-You can expect to find Nobel, PEN/Faulkner Prize winners, university presidents and vice chancellors, high court judges, and leaders of major organizations among graduates.
+You can expect to find Nobel, PEN/Faulkner Prize winners, university presidents and vice chancellors, high court judges, and leaders of significant organizations among graduates.

-Students must be between the age of 18-27 to be eligible for the Rhodes Scholarship.
+Students must be between 18 and 27 of age to be eligible for the Rhodes Scholarship.

-Rhodes scholars are not paid per se, but they receive an annual stipend of around £18,180 to cover living and personal expenses.
+Rhodes scholars are not paid per se but receive an annual stipend of around £18,180 to cover living and personal expenses.

-8. Should I Apply For a Rhodes Scholarship?
+6. Should I Apply for a Rhodes Scholarship?

 Final Thoughts

 There is no doubt that the process of becoming a Rhodes Scholar is challenging.
 However, the privilege of being awarded a Rhodes Scholarship can change your life and career trajectory forever.
-It boasts an iconic and historic prestige that is sure to influence your life in whichever field you choose to pursue.
+It boasts an iconic and historic prestige that will influence your life in whichever field you pursue.

-Remember that if you’re coming from a U.S. school, keep in mind that colleges in the U.K. work differently, so make sure you understand how they differ.
+If you’re coming from a U.S. school, remember that colleges in the U.K. work differently, so understand how they differ.
 Although some may find the requirements strict and the application process nerve-wracking, the value of being a Rhodes Scholar cannot be replicated!

 Best of luck!